tasmimtamanna/Restful-Booker-API-Performance-Testing-with-JMeter/README.md

 In this project, I tested the main booking API operations:

 Create Token
 Get Booking ID
 Create Booking
 Get Booking
 Update Booking
 Partial Update Booking
 Delete Booking

-Tool I Used
+🛠️ Tools I Used

-Apache JMeter 5.6.3
+Apache JMeter: 5.6.3

-RESTful Booker API
+API: RESTful Booker API
 Java

-My JMeter Test Plan
+⚙️ My JMeter Test Plan

 My test plan has one Thread Group.

 I configured it with:

+Setting	Value
-Number of Users: 200
+Number of Users	200

-Ramp-up Time: 1 second
+Ramp-up Time	1 second

-Loop Count: 1
+Loop Count	1

-Same User on Each Iteration: Enabled
+Same User on Each Iteration	Enabled

-This means JMeter will try to start 200 users within 1 second and each user will run the test once.
+This means JMeter will try to start 200 users within 1 second, and each user will run the test once.

-API Tests
+🧪 API Tests
 1. Create Token

 First, I create a token for authentication.